Free Cash Flow to Equity (FCFE) from CFO?

 FCFE from CFO Formula and Financial Statements

-An analyst who calculates the free cash flows to equity in a financial model must be able to quickly navigate through a company’s financial statements.
-The primary reason is that all inputs required for the calculation of the metric are taken from the financial statements.
+An analyst who calculates the free cash flows to equity in a financial model must quickly navigate a company’s financial statements.
+The primary reason is that all inputs required to calculate the metric are taken from the financial statements.
 The guidance below will help you to quickly and correctly incorporate the FCFE from CFO calculation into a financial model.

 - Cash flow from operations (CFO): The CFO metric is calculated in the first section of the company’s cash flow statement.

 - CapEx: The capital expenditure (CapEx) can be found on the cash flow statement within the Cash from Investing section.

 - Net borrowing: Net debt amount is also located on the cash flow statement under the Cash from Financing section.